FlavScents AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 4. Use in Flavors

-Dextro-limonene is extensively used in flavor formulations, particularly in citrus-flavored beverages, candies, and baked goods.
-It serves as a primary impact note, providing a fresh, authentic citrus profile.
-Typical use levels in finished products range from 10 to 100 ppm, with higher concentrations used in more intense citrus applications.
-It is relatively stable under acidic conditions but can oxidize under prolonged heat exposure.
+Typical use levels in finished food products range from 10 to 100 ppm, with higher concentrations used in more robust citrus profiles.
+It is generally stable under acidic conditions but can degrade under prolonged heat exposure, leading to potential off-flavors.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature